 - Clarification: With HK-50 being technicians.

-- Token Evil Teammate: Pattern Recognition: Canderous is the "sane evil".
+- Token Evil Teammate: Assertive Statement: Canderous is the "sane evil".
 HK-47 is a killbot who loves his work.
 Prediction: Stick them in a party together, and between them they will suggest dealing with any and all problems with flaming death.

-- Undying Loyalty: Specification: To his original master, Revan.
+- Undying Loyalty: Necessary Specification: To his original master, Revan.

 - Verbal Tic: Condescension: HK-47's verbal tic should be evident from reading the tropes relating to this character.
 Exception: The first game accidentally screws it up on the Leviathan.
 During the initial escape scene, you can talk to one of the prisoners.
 The game just uses the standard dialogue interface no matter who you pick, so it comes off as HK channeling the player character instead of being his usual self.

 - Your Approval Fills Me with Shame: Speculation: If you feel guilty about HK-47's approval, there must be something wrong with you... such as an unfortunate tendency towards "Light Side" behavior.

 - Voiced by: Kevin Michael Richardson